Alvlex/File-Manipulator/README.md

 (11)Finding a name from the index
 (12)Deleting a name using index
 (13)Find the ordinal number of a name in the file
+(14)Make a new file in the same directory as file.txt and the others
+(15)Delete a file in that directory